Hailie Mussinan – A Life Transformed

 She was about to be discharged a few days after getting the shunt, when she had a seizure and experienced shunt failure.
 The shunt was removed, and another EDD put in.
 High-dose antibiotics were administered, as she required a new IV inserted daily.
 “She was poked and prodded,” says her mother.
 “It was not the easiest.”
 The tally: five surgeries in 22 days.

 Reports Melody, “The entire time Hailie was in the hospital, I did not leave.
 I barely saw my other children, or my mom.
 My husband and I own a small business.
 He would work, come home, do laundry, and come to the hospital to see Hailie and drop off dinner for me.”

 Every six months, Hailie visits Dr. Fried, who checks up on her shunt and makes sure the tumor is not re-growing.
-Her last check-up was in summer, and the results “were fantastic,” says her mother.
-The shunt is doing well.
+Several years later, the check-ups still showed that the results “were fantastic,” says her mother.
+The shunt was doing well.
 No sign of tumors.